SPFlow/SPFlow/README.md

 ## Custom Modules

 `spflow.meta.structure.MetaModule` is the fundamental class for all modules in any backend, but should not be used directly.
 Instead, each backend provides a basic abstract subclass `spflow.<backend>.structure.Module` thereof, that all modules in the backend should inherit from (or a subclass of it).
 Each module should implement the `n_out` and `scopes_out` properties.
 The first should be an integer, indicating the number of outputs the module represents.
 The latter is a list of `Scope` objects, containing the scopes of each corresponding outputs.
-Inheriting classes should also explicitely call the super-class's `__init__` with the list of child modules as an argument, which will set the child modules correctly.
+Inheriting classes should also explicitly call the super-class's `__init__` with the list of child modules as an argument, which will set the child modules correctly.
 The following can be used as a starting template:
 ```python
 from spflow.<backend>.structure import Module